rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Revelation 12:9"
     And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

+Note the symbolic theme connecting Satan with beasts (the great dragon) and with worldly kings.

 ### Beasts

-While not necessarily demons per-se, the various beasts found in scripture are best understood in context of demons, specifically dominions and dark powers.
+While not necessarily demons per-se, the various beasts found in scripture are best understood in context of demons, specifically dominions, dark powers and Satan.
 From the Book of Daniel, the beasts are interpreted as worldly empires, kings of the earth.
-And in a very real sense, these "beasts" are the animating spirits -- *the demonic powers* -- behind worldly empires.
+And in a very real sense, these "beasts" are the animating spirits -- *the demonic powers* -- behind worldly empires and global kings.

 !!! quote "Daniel 7:17-18"
     These great beasts, which are four, are four kings, which shall arise out of the earth.
 But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever

+This passage from Daniel explains both the beasts and the inevitable triumph of Christ, crushing the seeds of the serpent.
+The beasts are not demons but are the worldly manifestation of demons.

+The infamous "mark of the beast", *six-hundred and sixty six* refers to a worldly (created) nature.
+And the prophetic "mark of the beast" on the hand or forehead is a mockery of the divine seal of the Holy Spirit placed upon newly baptized Christians during their [chrismation](https://orthodoxwiki.org/Chrismation).
+It is a mark of the kingdom of man in a kind of total totalitarianism, cut off and completely rejecting the kingdom of God (a worldly manifestation of hell, literally, hell on earth)

 ???+ example "Number of the Beast -- William Blake"
     <center>![blake-666](/images/blake-666.jpg)</center>